UK resident non-UK domiciliaries: the remittance basis

 It is important to note that these hurdles apply not only to actual earnings, but also to deemed earnings that arise due to the receipt of benefits in kind.
 So a benefit in kind from a non-UK company can be taxable in the UK even where the benefit has been received entirely outside the UK.

 Where a UK resident is an actual director of a non-UK company, or the circumstances are such that there is a risk of him being considered a shadow director, it is necessary to consider not only his personal tax position in relation to earnings or deemed earnings from the company, but also the company’s own tax position.
 There may be a risk of the company being made tax resident in the UK due to the taking of strategic decisions in the UK, in which case the company’s profits would become subject to UK corporation tax.
-Alternatively, profits of the company may be brought within the UK tax net due to the existence of a “permanent establishment” in the UK.
+Alternatively, any trading profits of the company may be brought within the UK tax net due to the existence of a “permanent establishment” in the UK.